 CPF does not place restrictions nor guidance on the size of the grant funding.
 However, to date, the average has been approximately $40,000.
 Substantial or 'Big Idea' grants have also been awarded and they are usually at the state or national level often involving a high degree of collaboration and partners.
 These grants are typically discussed in advance of application submission with CPF staff.

 Indirect costs are those related to using a university or organization's facilities and administrative support that cannot be claimed as direct costs.
-CPF does fund budget proposals that include indirect costs.
+CPF does not fund budget proposals that include indirect costs.

 CPF does not typically fund capital expenditures (building or opening a business), equipment expenses, software or website development for programs already existing, or startup of a system expected to operate on a for-profit basis.